brycewray/eleventy_solo/src/posts/2019/04/ec-static.md

 ```bash
 text that looks like this
 ```
-.&nbsp;.&nbsp;. in the entry. **don't** try to re-type it because, in all probability, you'll miss something, mistake a page-forced line break for a return character, *etc*.
+.&nbsp;.&nbsp;. in the entry. **Don't** try to re-type it because, in all probability, you'll miss something, mistake a page-forced line break for a return character, *etc*.
 Also, when you copy, be sure to select the **entire** entry, including anything that may require scrolling to the right, and also **not** to select any **extraneous** characters (such as spaces) on the end.
 These commands have to entered exactly as shown---no more, no less.

 ### STEP 1: Install Hugo.